HEALTHCARE COST & UTILIZATION PROJECT

 Return to Contents

-NIS releases for data years 1988 through 2022 are available for purchase online through the Online HCUP Central Distributor.
+NIS releases for data years 1988 through 2023 are available for purchase online through the AHRQ HCUP Central Distributor Online Reporting System (CDORS).

-All HCUP data users, including data purchasers and collaborators, must complete the online HCUP Data Use Agreement Training Tool, and must read and sign the Data Use Agreement for Nationwide Databases (PDF file, 260 KB; HTML).
+All HCUP data users, including data purchasers and collaborators, must complete the online AHRQ HCUP Data Use Agreement Training Tool, and must read and sign the AHRQ HCUP Data Use Agreement for Nationwide Databases (PDF file, 260 KB; HTML).

-Questions about purchasing databases can be directed to the HCUP Central Distributor:
+Questions about purchase or re-use of the AHRQ HCUP databases can be directed to the AHRQ HCUP Central Distributor:

 Computer Hardware and Software Requirements for Using the NIS

-The NIS Database is distributed as fixed-width ASCII-formatted data files delivered via secure digital download from the Online HCUP Central Distributor.
+The NIS Database is distributed as fixed-width ASCII-formatted data files delivered via secure digital download from the AHRQ HCUP Central Distributor Online Reporting System (CDORS).
 The files are compressed and encrypted with 7-Zip©.
 To load and analyze the NIS data on a computer, users will need the following:

 • The password provided by the HCUP Central Distributor